atet/programming/README.md

 * In this programming environment, the left side is the "**script**" and the right side is the "**console**"
 * You can use either side to program, but results will only be printed out on the **console** side
-* Now let's watch the following animations to see each side in action:
+* Now let's **watch the following animations** to see each side in action:
+   * Note: Every section has animated figures to help you with abstract concepts and guide you with coding

 ### **Console**